xiaofeng-qiu/es6-plato/README.md

 This is currently a reimplementation of the older  plato, and started as a fork from https://github.com/deedubs/es6-plato, but has since been heavily modified.
 After seeing it was unpublished on npm and also wanting to add more features, I Asked if it [would be alright for me to publish and continue the work.](https://github.com/deedubs/es6-plato/issues/4)
 This project uses eslint, not jshint for default linting.

+I have switched to the [typhon-js](https://github.com/typhonjs-node-escomplex/typhonjs-escomplex) module since it properly parses classes.

 ## License
 Copyright (c) 2012 Jesse Harlin